Connect with others who understand.

 What Is Amyloidosis?

-Amyloidosis is a rare disease that is classified into several different types.
-With amyloidosis, amyloid proteins misfold and form clumps called amyloid plaques, fibrils, or deposits.
-These deposits build up in different organs and stop them from functioning properly.
+Amyloidosis is a rare disease that occurs when certain proteins misfold and stick together, forming clumps called amyloid deposits.
+These deposits can build up in different organs and tissues, where they interfere with functioning.
+Over time, they may cause serious damage.

-Different types of amyloidosis may affect different organs.
-The condition also may affect one organ or multiple organs at the same time.
-Affected organs may include the:
+There are several types of amyloidosis, and each type can affect different organs.
+The condition may involve a single organ or multiple ones.
+Commonly affected organs include the:

 • Heart